Neutral / cushion / high arch

 The New Balance 720 v4 is available in standard sizes for male and female runners.
 Aside from the regular medium width variant, it also comes in wider width measurements, 4E – Extra Wide for males and D – wide for females.

 The outsole of the New Balance 720 v4 is made up of a durable rubber formed into a unique design that specifically improves the traction of the shoes.
 Surface-grip is heightened by almond-shaped flex-pads that have different corrugations on each of its surfaces.
 These flex-pads have a single design, but their size varies in different sections of the outsole, which make surface-control more agreeable.

 The outsole is designed as a single-piece unit.
 This is significant as it contributes to the responsiveness and smoothness of the New Balance 720 v4’s ride.

 On the midsole is New Balance’s Cush+ Technology.
 The company describes it as a revolutionary foam compound.
 It’s the best of both worlds as it provides next-level softness and underfoot cushioning without affecting the durability of the rubber.

-The upper is made up of a breathable mesh, which helps in keeping the foot cool and dry.
+The upper of this cheap running shoe is made up of a breathable mesh, which helps in keeping the foot cool and dry.
 The net-like structure of the mesh allows air to seamlessly enter the foot-chamber.
 It is also lightweight and it hugs the foot securely.